cerebro-data/external-docs/CatalogApiTutorial.md

 ### Reading it
 Cerebro provides many ways to access the data.
 We'll start with the simplest of using the REST endpoint.
-We've registed the dataset with the fully qualified name 'tutorial.products'.
+We've registered the dataset with the fully qualified name 'tutorial.products'.
 We can simply issue a GET call to the planner endpoint.

 ```